kawaiianxiety/kawaiianxiety/README.md

 ***Junior technical writer***

 Development and support of user documentation.
+Took part in launching new products which need user documentation.
 Proofreading coworkers' MRs and translations.
+Translate Help articles to English using SmartCat.
 Marking up the text using Markdown and Hugo shortcodes.
 Validating chatbot answers to match with the styleguide.
 Designing screenshots via Figma.